Why Your CTR Model Is Betraying You

 • Navigational queries have a rank 1 CTR of more than 40%.

-These numbers are no joke – they tell you exactly how modern SERPs affect click behavior.
-If you want to know more about the factors affecting your CTR, download our CTR study and get all the insights you need.
+These numbers are no joke — they tell you exactly how modern SERPs affect click behavior.
+If you want the full breakdown, download our CTR study and get all the insights you need.

 Let us illustrate how our accurate CTRs make your job much easier.